Constellations, Royal Court

 Reviewers on the press night were asked, in a move typical of the way that nowadays press officers try to manage media reactions, not to reveal the plot twist at the heart of the play.
 However, in a note in the playtext, Payne acknowledges Tom Lubbock’s Observer article ‘A Memoir of Living with a Brain Tumour’ so it is hardly an enormous surprise when one of the characters develops this condition.
 The sudden approach of death intensifies the fragmented structure of the play and gives even more emotional force to the depiction of memories of real events.
 As the actors play the repeats, the sense of “what if”, or “if only”, becomes more intense, and the comic possibilities of the relationship gradually turn into a more sombre mood.

 Although the mixture of cosmology and bee-keeping is reminiscent of Charlotte Jones’s Humble Boy, Payne’s play is written in the more rigorous style of a Caryl Churchill or a Martin Crimp, where form matches content.
-The beauty of this brief play is that Hawkins and Spall successfully outline this one particular relationship, in all its different facets, but also suggest all other relationships.
+The beauty of this brief drama is that Hawkins and Spall not only successfully outline this one particular relationship, in all its different facets, but also suggest all other relationships.
 Spall — who was also in Payne’s 2009 play If There Is I Haven’t Found It Yet — uses his charming and nerdish gaucheness to great effect, but balances this with moments of deep seriousness, while Hawkins ranges over the territory between drunken frankness to the barely comprehensible devastation of loss.
 The acting in Constellations is convincing and resists the temptation to overemphasise the different registers of the scenes, and Longhurst’s surefooted production is both entertaining and deeply moving.

 © Aleks Sierz